 VYoga has its own style which works for real people with real bodies- with aches, tightness and knotty bits.
 But ultimately it’s Hatha yoga with some restorative yoga mixed in.

-A common question is- do I need to be fit and flexible?
+A common question is – do I have to be fit and bendy?
 It’s a good question and many students worry they won’t be fit enough, or bendy enough.

 Our classes are designed to suit all levels and different bodies.
 It’s unlikely you’ll be dripping with sweat and twisting yourself in knots.
 Yes, there will be challenging poses, but you can build your strength over time and take things at your own pace.
 Ideally, you’ll leave class feeling restored and ready to take on the weekend.